Kinoma/SourceDocumentation/kinoma_documentation_template.md

 Although uncommon (outside of reference sections), indentation can be useful for setting off things other than special notes.
 In such cases, just use blockquote by itself, as done here:

-> GitHub's preview will show blockquoted text in gray and with a bar in the margin, but post-processing will remove that in the final web output.
+> GitHub's preview will show blockquoted text in gray and with a bar in the margin, but CSS styling will remove that on the web page.

 ###Lists (- and N.)
 Precede each item in a bulleted list with a hyphen and in an ordered (numbered) list with "N.", where N is the number for that item (though it can be any number at all, as Markdown always numbers sequentially from 1).
-Be sure to follow the hhyphen or "N." with a space.
+Be sure to follow the hyphen or "N." with a space.

 If all or most of the listed items are very short, don't separate them with blank lines, as illustrated here: